PipeCruz/PipeCruz/README.md

 ### Hello!

+at some point I'll update this.
+Most of the projects below are from hs, the rest are private.

 <!--
 **PipeCruz/PipeCruz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.